curly-im/curly/README.md

 Next, run frontend dev server: `cd frontend && yarn start`

 If running for the first time, you will need to add security exceptions for our self-signed certificates.
-Access `https://curly.test` and `https://signalling.curly.test` from browser(s) to add the exxceptions.
+Access `https://curly.test` and `https://signalling.curly.test` from browser(s) to add the exceptions.